This article explains :Recover Archive content using the Versionlist and Archivelist displays.

 The Archivelist enumerates the latest version of each :Recover-stored file.

 Note that, in this case, had we chosen to look at the Archivelist after Wayne created Version 5, we would in fact see Version 5 in the Archivelist.
-Content is stored in the KODiaC Archive despite that it is not available to the Owner (and as of the time of this writing, also not to Wayne).
-As such, a Restore operation would then work backward through each subsequent Version until a proper candidate was found.
+Content is stored in the KODiAC Archive despite that it is not available to the Owner (and as of the time of this writing, also not to Wayne).
+As such, a Restore operation would then work backward through each subsequent (candidate) Version until a proper instance was found.

 Restore/ Replicate operation is detailed in the article, Restoring and Replicating.